leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 <img src="../assets/scrape_the_web/horse_racing.jpg" />

 For a while now the possibilities of machine learning have fascinated me.
-Though I was doing some for fun on the side I have decided too take it more seriously.
+Though I was doing some for fun on the side I have decided to take it more seriously.
 By chance, with that thought in my mind, I have came across the company [Springco](https://www.spring-co.nl/) which uses machine learning to get answers for urban related questions.

 After an inspiring conversation with Hank Groenhof and René Neijmeijer covering topics such as the steps taken